northcreation-agency/silverstripe-dynamic-attributes/README.md

 ## Usage

+A lot of functionality will be specific to the project in question, therefore we have chosen to leave the core as clean as possible and leave implementation of detailed features to consumers of this module.

-When applied to a DataObject, it will add two relations to that Object:
+When the extension applied to a DataObject, it will add two relations to that Object:

 - One AttributeSet, which will be the "model" applied to that DataObject, e.g. "Product - Camera".
-The idea is that we will be able to manage this model and in turn all tables or listings that want to display Camera products.
+The idea is that we will be able to manage this model, and in turn all tables or listings that want to display Camera products.

 - has_many AttributeValues: These will be the instances of the values.
 These are currently not added by default, but in a normal setting would be applied/removed in an onBeforeWrite() on the object in question.

-There are some additional gridfieldextensions that have been applied for easier, inline editing of AttributeSets.
+### Useful methods

+getSortedAttributeValues - Returns a sorted list of Active AttributeValues that belongs to the AttributeSet assigned to the dataobject.

+getAttributes - Gets the Attributes that belongs to the set assigned to the DataObject.
+It's useful to use this method since you can be sure it will include the "Active" and "Sort" values that are stored in the join table between AttributeSet and Attributes